ESSS/alfasim-sdk/docs/source/quick_start.rst

     ... -- Author Email: alfasim@esss.co

-:Plugin Caption: Caption to be used across the user interface to identify the plugin.
+:Plugin Caption: Caption to be used across the application to identify the plugin.
 :Plugin Id: The name of the plugin to be referenced during the development.
 :Author Name: Name of the plugin author to be displayed.
 :Author Email: Email of the plugin author to be displayed.